thineshsthinesh/lanscope/README.md

-# 🌐 Cumulative Network Topology Scanner
+# 🌐 Lanscope Network Topology Scanner
 A web-based tool for scanning and visualizing network topology.
 It performs **cumulative scans**, stores results persistently in SQLite, and provides an interactive dashboard to explore discovered hosts, routes, and internet paths.

 ## ✨ Features